 - 50% of today’s jobs require some minimal technological skills.
 Experts predict that this will increase to 77% in ten years or less.
 So, even if you don’t need internet access to get your next job, you’ll need it to get the one after that.

 Now, Cheap Internet Service for Low Income Americans

-The main low-income internet programs are Internet Essentials by Comcast and Internet Basics by CenturyLink, thanks to individual deals they struck with the FCC, who has been a strong advocate for bringing cheaper internet, high speed internet, to needy Americans.
-This was one case where the federal government stood its ground and got something for consumers in return for granting something the cable companies wanted.
+The main low-income internet programs are Internet Essentials by Comcast and Internet Basics by CenturyLink, thanks to deals struck with the FCC, who has been a strong advocate for bringing cheaper internet to needy Americans.
+The federal government stood its ground and got something for consumers in return for granting something the companies wanted.

 And still other unique programs are occasionally offered by various cities and entities around the country.
 CheapInternet.com monitors the programs, both public and private, and the broadband initiatives of the FCC, and keeps you up to date on the cheapest internet service offerings that can help you and your family.